-In 2011, the Board approved and adopted a long-term incentive plan (the "2011 Plan"), which was subsequently approved and amended by the shareholders.
-There were 541,755 shares eligible for grant, either as stock options or as restricted stock, as of March 31, 2024.
+In 2011, the Board of Directors (the "Board") of the Company approved and adopted a long-term incentive plan (the "2011 Plan"), which was subsequently approved and amended by the shareholders.
+There were 541,755 shares eligible for grant, either as stock options or as restricted stock, as of June 30, 2024.

 In 2021, the Board and Company shareholders approved and adopted the Ring Energy, Inc. 2021 Omnibus Incentive Plan (the "2021 Plan").
-The 2021 Plan provides that the Company may grant options, stock appreciation rights, restricted shares, restricted stock units, performance-based awards, other share-based awards, other cash-based awards, or any combination
+The 2021 Plan provides that the Company may grant options, stock appreciation rights, restricted shares, restricted stock units, performance-based awards, other share-based awards, other cash-based awards, or any combination of the foregoing.
+At the 2023 Annual Meeting of Shareholders, the shareholders approved an amendment to the 2021 Plan to increase the number of shares available under the 2021 Plan by 6.0 million.
+There were 3,921,141 shares available for grant as of June 30, 2024 under the 2021 Plan.